luapower/website/www/md/api-design.md

 ---
-title:   API design
+title:   api design
-tagline: tips & principles
+tagline: how to design friendly APIs
 ---

-## Overview
+## The golden rule

-Design APIs from the point of view of the user and not for implementation requirements.
-The following guidelines and observations are mostly derived from this principle.
+Design your APIs from the point of view of the user, not to satisfy implementation requirements.
+Start with the usage code first.
+Real usage code, not fake usage code like unit tests.
+This is probably the number one reason why APIs suck, because their authors haven't put themselves in the shoes of the user to really see how it feels.

 ## Compact your API